-The Company's lead product candidate, OxyADFTM is an orally administered tablet being developed pursuant to an active investigational new drug application ("IND") on file with the United States Food and Drug Administration ("FDA").
+OxyADFTM tablets are being developed pursuant to an active investigational new drug application ("IND") on file with the United States Food and Drug Administration ("FDA").
 The FDA has confirmed that OxyADFTM is an appropriate product candidate for submission as a 505(b)(2) new drug application ("NDA").
-To date the Company, in concert with CROs, has completed patient enrollment in one phase I clinical trial and one phase II clinical trial relating to the development of OxyADFTM.
-The Company intends to use such data in its 505(b)(2) NDA submission for OxyADFTM.
-In written correspondence to the Company the FDA has confirmed that completion of certain additional clinical studies will be required prior to submission of a 505(b)(2) NDA for OxyADFTM.
+To date the Company, in concert with CROs, has completed patient enrollment in one phase I clinical trial (Study AP-ADF-101), one phase II clinical trial (Study AP-ADF-103), a pivotal bioequivalence trial (Study AP-ADF-104) and a pivotal laboratory study relating to the development of OxyADFTM.
+The results from studies AP-ADF-103, AP-ADF-104 and the pivotal laboratory study are summarized below.